Handling Missing Modalities in Multimodal Survival Prediction for Non-Small Cell Lung Cancer: Results

-In addition to classical ML baselines, we evaluated three (DL) architectures with testing different modeling capabilities.
-We first considered a transformer-based model inspired by the Not-Another-Imputation-Method (NAIM)~\cite{NAIM}, which explicitly addresses missing values through masked self-attention.
-In the following, we refer to this architecture as NAIM.
-Building on this formulation, we evaluated two variants to isolate the contribution of different architectural components.
-The first variant is a Neural Network (NN) baseline that adopts the same continuous and categorical embedding scheme as NAIM but removes the transformer-based encoder, replacing it with a standard multi-layer perceptron (MLP).
-Unlike NAIM, this architecture does not handle missing values; therefore, missing features were imputed using KNN strategy prior to training.
-This configuration is specifically intended to assess the robustness conferred by NAIM’s missing-aware attention mechanism, by providing a direct comparison against an otherwise comparable model that relies on explicit imputation.
-Finally, we considered NAIM+ODST, which retains the NAIM model defined before but replaces the survival head with an Oblivious Differentiable Decision Tree (ODST)~\cite{ODFT} layer.
-This extension was explored to search more advanced non-linear elaboration of the learned representations, with the objective to capture higher-order feature interactions relevant for survival prediction.
+Three DL architectures were considered alongside the ML baselines.
+We first considered a transformer-based model inspired by the Not-Another-Imputation-Method (\texttt{NAIM})~\cite{NAIM} which addresses missing values through masked self-attention, operating directly on incomplete inputs without imputation.
+The NN baseline shares \texttt{NAIM}'s continuous and categorical embedding scheme but removes the transformer layers, replacing it with a standard MLP with KNN-imputed inputs.
+The NN model serves as a vanilla baseline to isolate the contribution of \texttt{NAIM}'s missing-aware attention mechanism.
+Lastly, \texttt{NAIM+ODST} retains the full \texttt{NAIM} encoder but replaces the linear survival head with an Oblivious Differentiable Sparsemax Trees (ODST)~\cite{popov2019neural}, targeting higher-order non-linear interactions between the learned representations.
+More implementations details for the ODST hyperparameters are reported in the supplementary materials (Section S.2).

-Table \ref{tab:unimodal_merged} reports all the experiments conducted in 5-fold cross validation, using Concordance index (C-ix), Uno Concordance index (Uno) and averaged time dependent Area Under the Curve (td-AUC).
-For WSI-derived features, the high dimensionality of the FM embeddings posed a significant challenge.
-While RSF maintained robustness with the highest C-index ($65.47$) and Uno score ($62.51$), NN struggled to generalize, yielding poor results across the board (Uno $45.21$, td-AUC $51.64$).
-However, the NAIM+ODST framework successfully bridged this gap.
-Although its Uno score ($56.28$) was lower than RSF, it achieved the highest td-AUC for the modality ($65.33$), surpassing RSF ($62.68$).
-This indicates that while RSF was better at global ranking, NAIM+ODST was highly effective at distinguishing patient outcomes at specific time points.

-For CT-derived features, classical models showed closely aligned performance across all metrics.
-CPH achieved a C-ix of $52.84$, with similar results for Uno ($53.51$) and td-AUC ($58.14$).
-RSF and SGB performed comparably, with RSF recording an Uno of $53.33$ and SGB at $51.55$.
-Among DL methods, the NN showed decent discrimination with a td-AUC of $63.63$, though its ranking ability remained lower (Uno $57.39$).
-The NAIM encoder alone did not show significant gains (Uno $54.57$, td-AUC $54.23$).
-However, the NAIM+ODST model emerged as the clear leader for this modality, achieving the highest scores across all three metrics: a C-ix of $62.20$, an Uno of $63.17$, and a td-AUC of $64.69$, demonstrating superior stability in handling radiological features.